annjose/pomodoro-flow/README.md

 - 📊 Session tracking and cycle progress visualization
 - 🔔 In-app notifications when timers complete
 - 🎵 Sound alerts for timer completion and button clicks
+- ❓ Comprehensive help guide with instructions and productivity tips
 - ⚡ Debug mode for testing (add `?debug=true` to URL)
 - 📱 Responsive design that works on all devices